open-sauced/pizza-verse/pizza-recipes.md

 > #### 5. **Variations:**
 >
- Due to its popularity and adaptability, there are many variations of Zanzibar pizza, with different combinations of fillings and spices.
+ Due to its popularity and adaptability, there are many variations of Zanzibar pizza, with different combinations of fillings and spices. `Here are some examples:`
-`For example:`

 ###### **Vegetarian Option:**